 We all know how it feels to use a poor-quality tool that doesn’t quite hit the mark.
 It can be a frustrating experience and the tool might cause more problems than it solves.
 When you are trying to collaborate with others, a poor-quality tool can be especially disruptive.

 You should use the right design collaboration tools to harmonize the working relationship between your team members.
-If you use the right tool, you’ll unlock the following benefits:
+Tools like screen sharing software If you use the right tool, you’ll unlock the following benefits:

 Design collaboration projects are often very challenging because there are naturally a number of dependencies.
 The work of a UX research, for instance, will have a dramatic impact on that of your designer.

 Because there are so many dependencies, it’s critical that your team members regularly get together and share regular updates.
 Fast-moving teams often host daily stand-up meetings, for instance, which give everybody the opportunity to share their priorities for the day and harmonize tasks.

 3. Set the record straight in terms of communication

 At the outset of a project, you should take the time to effectively outline your expectations in terms of communication.
 You should put together some guidelines and make sure that every member of your team is presented with a copy.